replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### New Features {#new-features-1-79-0}
 * Adds an [HTTPSProxy](/reference/template-functions-static-context#httpsproxy) template function to return the address of the proxy that the Replicated admin console is configured to use.
-* Dynaimcally adds collectors, analyzers, and custom redactors when collecting support bundles from the [troubleshoot](/enterprise/troubleshooting-an-app#create-a-support-bundle-using-the-admin-console) page in [Helm-managed mode (Alpha)](/vendor/helm-install).
+* Dynamically adds collectors, analyzers, and custom redactors when collecting support bundles from the [troubleshoot](/enterprise/troubleshooting-an-app#create-a-support-bundle-using-the-admin-console) page in [Helm-managed mode (Alpha)](/vendor/helm-install).

 ### Improvements {#improvements-1-79-0}
 * Removes the "Add new application" option when running the admin console in [Helm-managed mode (Alpha)](/vendor/helm-install).